Advertisement

 Take entrepreneur Bill Gates as a prime example of an ENTJ.
 This type isn't discouraged by a challenge.
 In fact, they love it and have had historical success in making great achievements in everything from politics to business.

 When under extreme stress, however, Hackston notes they can feel alone, underappreciated, and overwhelmed with self-doubt.
-Even still, "They won't openly show their feelings," he says.
+Even so, "They won't openly show their feelings," he says.

 ENTJ types are ultimately confident and self-assured people (perhaps with the exception of when they're under extreme stress).
 Ultimately, they believe in their ability to get things done—and they do.
 Hackston explains that their confidence can even come off as arrogance at times, but it's this quality that can lend itself to professional success.